strannik19/td_devel/teradata/GCFR/README.md

 TCE_in_Process_Type | Transform Column Error: Process_Type is defined as "Delta", but Column GCFR_Delta_Action_Code is missing in Input Object or Process_Type is defined as "Full" or "Transaction" and Column GCFR_Delta_Action_Code exists in Input Object.
 TCE_in_Tech_Columns | Transform Column Error: Too few GCFR Technical Columns depending on Stream-Cycle-Frequency-Code (at least 8 for Daily or longer, 10 for IntraDay).
 Sum_TCE | Summarize all TCE* columns to show errors (easy to order in result set), a number greater then zero will very likely cause an abort in the GCFR process.
-Fail_Indicator | Summarize all TCE* columns plus File and BKEY/BMAP status, a value greater then zero will very likely cause an abort in the GCFR process
+Fail_Indicator | Summarize all TCE* columns plus File and BKEY/BMAP status, a value greater then zero will very likely cause an abort in the GCFR process.

 Check_GCFR_TargetPopulation.ddl
 ===============================